Michael Williams gunshot detection wrongful arrest

-Michael Williams, a 63 year-old retiree living in Chicago, was wongly arrested and jailed for nearly a year after Chicago Police Department (CPD) officers accused him of shooting a neighbour sitting next door to him in his car based on an 'unreliable' ShotSpotter gunshot detection alert.
+A Chicago retiree was wongly arrested and jailed for nearly a year after Chicago Police Department (CPD) officers accused him of shooting and killing a neighbour sitting next door to him in his car on the basis of an 'unreliable' ShotSpotter gunshot detection alert.

-In July 2022, the MacArthur Justice Center filed a class-action lawsuit (pdf) on behalf of Williams and two other claimants for mental anguish, loss of income, and legal bills.
+➕ July 2022.
+The MacArthur Justice Center filed a class-action lawsuit (pdf) on behalf of Williams and two other claimants for mental anguish, loss of income and legal bills.
 The suit also sought a court order barring the technology’s use in Chicago.

 Operator: Chicago Police Department